UnieAI/dokploy_templates/README.md

 ### Template.toml structure

-Dokploy use a defined structure for the `template.toml` file, we have 4 sections available:
+UnieVerse use a defined structure for the `template.toml` file, we have 4 sections available:

 1. `variables`: This is where we define the variables that will be used in the `domains`, `env` and `mounts` sections.
 2. `domains`: This is where we define the configuration for the template.